 - You’ll see a confirmation message that the review has been flagged.
 Click Finish.

 What happens next?

-- If a review violates our guidelines but it can be brought into line - e.g. if it contains offensive words that can be removed - it will be temporarily hidden until the review's author makes the appropriate changes.
-If they don't, the review will stay offline indefinitely.
+- If the review does violate our guidelines and it can be brought into line (e.g. if it includes personal information that can be removed), we'll ask the review's author to make the appropriate changes.
+If they don't, the review will be removed.

-- If a review violates our guidelines and it can’t be brought into line - e.g. if it's found to be fake - it will be removed.
+- If the review does violate our guidelines and it can’t be brought into line (e.g. if the reviewer wasn’t eligible to write the review), it will be removed.

 In general we don't inform notifiers of the results of our investigations.
 But rest assured that we'll take action if we find reason to do so!

 The flagging tool is an important feature in our review community.
 We ask that you only flag a review when you genuinely believe there's a problem.
 Don't flag a review just because you disagree with it or you don't like the company.
 Flagging a large number of reviews or re-flagging reviews without good reason can be considered misuse of the flagging tool.

 Business users can flag reviews via their Trustpilot Business account.
 Don't have an account?
 Sign up for free.